 - National Board Members will be selected and appointed by the Officers.

-- National Board Members will maintain NCCO state membership lists, regularly communicate with state members and the NCCO Vice-President, file annual activity reports, and attend at least one NCCO conference every four years.
+- National Board Members will maintain NCCO state membership lists, regularly communicate with board members and the NCCO Vice President, file annual activity reports, and attend at least one NCCO conference every four years.

 The National Officers may consider the creation of additional positions, and special committees as necessary.
 The filling of such positions will be agreed upon by the Officers and carried out by election or appointment as deemed appropriate.